jm-wltr/jm-wltr/README.md

 - 👋 Hi, I’m Jaime Walter (@jm-wltr)
-- 👀 I’m interested in computational science and data analysis.
+- 👀 I’m interested in machine learning.
-- ⌨️ I can code in Python and Matlab (and some C++).
+- ⌨️ I code mostly in Java and Python.
-- 🎓 I'm currently studying in High School in Spain
+- 🎓 I'm currently studying CS at Penn.

 <!---
 jm-wltr/jm-wltr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.